gyrusdentatus/nymCHAT/README.md

 # nymChat
 ---
-Python Messaging Client for secure messaging over the Nym Mixnet, a decentralized network designed for privacy.
+A Python Messaging Client that routes messages through the Nym Mixnet, protecting users from traffic metadata analysis.
 ---
 ## Prerequisites